ccb-hms/edw_tiger/README.md

         -v ~/dev/tiger2sql:/HostData \
         mcr.microsoft.com/mssql/server:2019-latest
     ```
     Here we're using the -v option, through which a new directory is created within Docker’s storage directory on the host machine, and Docker manages that directory’s contents.
-This way we are able to designate the dev/shapefiles directory as 'HostData' so whenever /HostData is referenced, Docker will use dev/shapefiles on the host machine.
-You can change this to whichever directory you're using.
+This way we are able to designate the tiger2sql directory as 'HostData' so whenever /HostData is referenced, Docker will use tiger2sql on the host machine.
+You can change this to whichever directory you cloned tiger2sql into.

     the -e option sets your environmental variables, which here establishes the password you'll need in step 6.